akhantz250/Landing-page/README.md

 # odin-landing-page

-Landing page using HTML and CSS
+Landing page using HTML and CSS.